How To Become A Dancer

 Why Become A Dancer

 Becoming a dancer is not the career path for everybody.
-However, for those who are truly committed to the craft, no other profession fits.
+For those who are truly committed to the craft, no other profession fits.
 For those who are fortunate enough, dancing can pave the way for fame and the chance to branch out to other areas such as acting.
 You also get to audition only to dance productions that you like and work in firms whose dances are something that you are proficient in.
-Moreover, you also eventually get the chance to open your own dance studio and teach aspiring dancers.
+You also eventually get the chance to open your own dance studio and teach aspiring dancers.

 Dancer Work Environment